niteshraj2310/Agroforestry/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.